 FertilityREPEVAX has not been evaluated in fertility studies.

-a.
-Summary of the safety profileIn clinical trials REPEVAX was given to a total of 1,384 children, adolescent and adults.
+Summary of the safety profileIn clinical trials REPEVAX was given to a total of 1,384 persons including 390 children 3 through 6 years of age and 994 adolescent and adults.
 Most commonly reported reactions following vaccination included local reactions at the injection site (pain, redness and swelling).
-These signs and symptoms usually were mild in intensity and occurred within 48 hours following vaccination.
+These signs and symptoms usually were mild in intensity and occurred within 48 hours following vaccination (Adverse Events have been observed within 24 hours and 7 days following vaccination in children 3 through 6 years).
 They all resolved without sequelae.
 There was a trend for higher rates of local and systemic reactions in adolescents than in adults.
 In both age groups, injection site pain was the most common adverse reaction.
 Late-onset local adverse reactions (i.e. a local adverse reaction which had an onset or increase in severity 3 to 14 days post-immunization), such as injection site pain, erythema and swelling occurred in less than 1.2%.
 Most of the reported adverse reactions occurred within 24 hours after the vaccination.
 In a clinical trial of 843 healthy adolescent males and females 11-17 years of age, administration of the first dose of Gardasil concomitantly with REPEVAX showed that there was more injection-site swelling and headache reported following concomitant administration.
 The differences observed were < 10% and in the majority of subjects, the adverse events were reported as mild to moderate in intensity.

 |Not known||Convulsions, Vasovagal Syncope, Guillain Barré syndrome, Facial Palsy, Myelitis, Brachial Neuritis, Transient paresthesia/hypoesthesia of vaccinated limb, Dizziness*|